Fuchien Province, Republic of China: Imperial China

-Nevertheless, isolation from nearby areas owing to rugged terrain contributed to Fujian's relatively backward economy and level of development, despite major population boost from northern China during the "barbarian" invasions.
-Population density in Fujian remained low compared to the rest of China.
-Only two commanderies and sixteen counties were established by the Western Jin dynasty.
-Like other southern provinces such as Guangdong, Guangxi, Guizhou, and Yunnan, Fujian often served as a destination for exiled prisoners and dissidents at that time.
+Historically, population density in Fujian remained relatively low due to its relative isolation; only two commanderies and sixteen counties were established by the Western Jin dynasty.
+Like other southern provinces at that time, the province often served as a destination for exiled prisoners and dissidents at that time.

-During the Southern and Northern Dynasties era, the Southern Dynasties reigned south of the Yangtze River, including Fujian.

 The Tang dynasty (618–907) oversaw the next golden age of China.
 As the Tang dynasty ended, China was torn apart in the period of the Five Dynasties and Ten Kingdoms.
-During this time, a second major wave of immigration arrived in the safe haven of Fujian, led by General Wang, who set up an independent Kingdom of Min with its capital in Fuzhou.
+During this time, a second major wave of immigration arrived therein, led by General Wang, who set up an independent Kingdom of Min with its capital in Fuzhou.
 After the death of the founding king, however, the kingdom suffered from internal strife, and was soon swallowed up by Southern Tang, another southern kingdom.

 Quanzhou was blooming into a seaport under the reign of the Min Kingdom, and is the largest seaport in the world.
 Its population is also greater than Fuzhou.
 Due to the Ispah Rebellion, Quanzhou was severely damaged.
 In the early Ming dynasty, Quanzhou was the staging area and supply depot of Zheng He's naval expeditions.
 Further development was severely hampered by the sea trade ban of the Ming dynasty, and the area was superseded by nearby ports of Guangzhou, Hangzhou, Ningbo and Shanghai despite the lifting of the ban in 1550.
 Large scale piracy by Wokou (Japanese pirates) was eventually wiped out by Chinese military and Japanese authority of Toyotomi Hideyoshi.

 Qing Dynasty

-Late Ming and early Qing dynasty symbolized an era of large influx of refugees and another 20 years of sea trade ban under the Kangxi Emperor, a measure intended to counter the refuge Ming government of Koxinga in Taiwan.
-Incoming refugees, however, did not translate into a major labor force owing to their re-migration into prosperous regions of Guangdong.
+Late Ming and early Qing dynasty heralded an era of large influx of refugees and another 20 years of sea trade ban under the Kangxi Emperor, a measure intended to counter the refuge Ming government of Koxinga in Taiwan.
+Incoming refugees, however, did not translate into a sizable workforce owing to their remigration to prosperous Cantonese regions.
 In 1683, the Qing dynasty conquered Taiwan and annexed it into Fujian province, as Taiwan Prefecture.
 Settlement of Taiwan by Han Chinese followed, and the majority of people in Taiwan are descendants of Hoklo people from Southern Fujian.
 Fujian arrived at its present extent after Taiwan was split as its own province in 1885.
-Just ten more years later, Taiwan Province would be lost to Japan due to the Qing losing the First Sino-Japanese War which ended in 1895.
+Shortly thereafter, Taiwan Province would be lost to Japan due to the Qing losing the First Sino-Japanese War which ended in 1895.